0xPolygon/polygon-docs/docs/zkEVM/architecture/high-level/smart-contracts/exit-roots.md

 uint8 private constant _LEAF_TYPE_MESSAGE = 1;
 ```

-Data in a leaf is a Keccak256 hash of the metadata (ABI encoded metadata if any) with the following parameters:
+Data in a leaf contains a Keccak256 hash of the metadata (ABI encoded metadata if any) and the following parameters (matched by publicly available transaction data as seen in the [bridge L1 to L2](bridging.md#l1-to-l2) documentation):

 ```solidity
 _addLeaf(